There are three options – Full Member, Associate Member and International Member.

 Associate Member – for the yoga enthusiast (not necessarily teachers) although teachers (with a 200 hour teaching qualification approved by the IYTA Committee) working towards full membership can opt for an Associate Membership.

-The annual fee is $65 and you receive five per cent discount off IYTA courses and workshops.
+The annual fee is $65 and you receive a minimum five per cent discount off IYTA courses and workshops.
 You also receive the e-newsletter and magazine International Light three times a year.

 Full Member – the requirement is that you have a minimum of 350 yoga teacher training hours as approved by the IYTA Committee.

-The annual fee is $95 and you receive ten per cent discount off IYTA courses and workshops.
+The annual fee is $95 and you receive a minimum ten per cent discount off IYTA courses and workshops.
 You also receive the e-newsletter and magazine International Light three times a year.

 The benefits are huge – from being able to use the IYTA logo for your promotional purposes, having a listing on the IYTA website, receiving 10% off workshops and courses to being able to join the IYTA mentoring team.